frnsimoes/frnsimoes.github.io/content/posts/memory-paging.md

 +++
 date = 2024-12-01
-title = "Some notes on paging and other memory stuff"
+title = "Notes on paging and other memory stuff"
 +++

 One of the most practical things we can do on a linux box regarding memory is to use `mmap` to create a new mapping (in the userland!) in the address space of a process.
 The other day I was playing around and reading the `mmap` documentation when I found a flag named `MAP_HUGETLB`.
 I got hooked by this and couldn't stop myself from finding out more.